xcart/xcart-docs/_pages/kb_en/products/categories/managing_categories/adding_categories.md

 order: 100
 published: false
 ---
-To add a new category:
+To add a new category in an X-Cart store catalog:

 1. Go to the _Categories_ section of your store Admin area (**Catalog** > **Categories**).